Marker Logo

 this page online

-.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Former U.S. Presidents: #12 Zachary Taylor series list.

 Location.
 31° 51.765′ N, 91° 11.992′ W. Marker is in Rodney, Mississippi, in Jefferson County.
-Marker is on Muddy Bayou Road near Rodney Road, on the right when traveling north.
+It is on Muddy Bayou Road near Rodney Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Lorman MS 39096, United States of America.
 Touch for directions.

 History of Rodney - Her Rise Marker image.
 Click for full size.